 Bike Rental in Bitola

 If you’re looking to rent bikes to explore Bitola, our hotel offered a bicycle rental service.
 A full day rental cost 8 euros.
-Renting two bikes at a cost of 16 euros is expensive, but it is an option if you’d like to explore the city by bike.
+It is expensive to rent two bikes for 16 euro.
+However, it is an option if you’d like to explore the city by bike.
 Do you have a reputable bike rental company to share in Bitola?
-Let us know, and we’ll add it to this post.
+Let us know and we’ll add it to this post.

 Pelister National Park

 Many travelers passing through Bitola visit Pelister National Park to enjoy the mountains and hike.
-Unfortunately, without a car or a local guide this may be difficult.
+Unfortunately, without a car or a local guide, this may be difficult.
 Our guide in Lake Ohrid passed along the contact information Jonce Murat, a professional hiking guide and expert in Pelister National Park.
-His company is called Pelister Guides and they arrange guided tours of the park.
+Pelister Guides is the name of Jonce’s company.
+He arranges guided tours of the park.